PLACES TO SEE AND THINGS TO DO WHEN SAILING THE USVI'S

 St Thomas, St John, St Croix, Water Island

 Rather than mapping out a day by day itinerary for the US Virgin Islands, it really makes more sense to describe all the options and let you decide where you want to go and what works best for you and your crew.
 Chartering in the USVI is a very different experience than what you will find when sailing the BVI's.
 It's much quieter, far less crowded, and will save you a little money by avoiding any customs fees.
-Even our guests who do head to the BVI, most spend a night or two enjoying St John or Great St James.
+Most of our guests who do head to the BVI, still spend a night or two enjoying St John or Great St James.
 You will want to plan a little differently when provisioning for a USVI only charter as you will most likely be eating more meals onboard, which can actually be quite nice.
 You will be able to enjoy a great deal of privacy, pristine beaches, beautiful scenic hikes, as well as exciting nightlife and amazing restaurants in Cruz Bay, St John.

 WITH THAT BEING SAID . . .